djoglekar893/Dhruva_BlueStampPortfolio/index.md

 For my starter project, I created a functional calculator.
 The calculator was able to perform simple action such as adding, subtracting, multiplying, and dividing two numbers.
 It could also deal with decimals and scientific notification if a number was too large or small to fit in its 6 digit screen.
 When you press the buttons on the calculator, it sends a packet to the main computer of the calculator which would perform the operation.
 Finally, the computer will print the final answer on its six digit screen.

 ## Components Used
-- 1x Circular Battery
+- 1x
-- 1x Circuit Board
+- 1x Raspberry Pi minicomputer
 - 1x Usb Socket
 - 1x Resistor
 - 17x Push Down Buttons